 “I was looking at all the prom dresses and ‘sweet sixteen’ (dresses) and all theses things over there in Mexico,” Manuel says.
-“I though ‘why do they all look alike?
+“I thought ‘why do they all look alike?
 I can change that.’
 So I got into making gowns for the girls, charging a small fortune for it.
 They all loved them, and they all liked me, and they made me as rich as I could be.”

 After making all the prom dresses he could handle, Manuel set out to Los Angeles, Calif. and quickly fell in with heavy hitters in the fashion industry who recognized his raw talent.
 One such fashion maven was famed Hollywood costume designer Edith Head.
 Through his friendship with Head, Manuel created wardrobes for over 90 movies and 13 television shows, creating everything from James Dean’s jeans in “Giant” to the Lone Ranger’s iconic mask.

 “I was introduced to a lot of personalities and a lot of stars as you might call them, but to me they were just actors and people trying to make a living,” Manuel says.

 He spent his early years in Hollywood working for Sy Devore, a well-known Los Angeles tailor who made suits for the Rat Pack.
 But tailoring suit after suit didn’t interest Manuel, even if they were for Frank Sinatra.
 He wanted the flash and razzle dazzle of stage wear–something that would stop folks in their tracks.